smartappsbrasil/organic/README.md

 	If you want customize organic to your preferences, you can customize it with a one shot!:
 	1. sh build.sh

-	Pay atention: You need allow the builder 'build.sh' to execute on your system, run: chmod +x build.sh
+	Pay atention: You need allow the builder 'src/build.sh' to execute on your system, run: chmod +x build.sh

 ## Usage: